lizmat/Hash-Agnostic/README.md

 DESCRIPTION
 ===========

-This module makes an `Hash::Agnostic` role available for those classes that wish to implement the `Associatve` role as a `Hash`.
+This module makes an `Hash::Agnostic` role available for those classes that wish to implement the `Associative` role as a `Hash`.
 It provides all of the `Hash` functionality while only needing to implement 5 methods:

 Required Methods
 ----------------